 TADW is excited to announce our Summer 2021 programming.
 Although it’s different from the past, we are creating a program that will help students learn new skills and participate in the joy of creating theater.

-The summer we will be offering two three-week sessions that culminate with a virtual production in the great tradition of TADW.
-Classes will take place in the morning with students focusing on developing skills while the afternoons will be spent rehearsing, costuming, and filming their participation in our virtual production.
+The summer we will be offering a three-week session that culminate with a streaming production in the great tradition of TADW.
+Classes will take place in the morning with students focusing on developing skills while the afternoons will be spent rehearsing, costuming, and filming their participation in our streaming production.